OpenGlobalMind/ogm-wiki/Hormuz Meets the Ghosts of Douhet and Ho Chi Minh.md

 - US Foreign Policy Is Stupid Way Too Often
 - Minding History Helps Reduce Stupid Foreign Policy Decisions (and more)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MzSAcXPRvYY?si=75GsSizlQdg8qdop" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Here's a transcript of the video:
+### Transcript of the video:

 Negotiations are among my favorite examples of constraints in action.
 Right now we have a live negotiation in the Straits of Hormuz, and it's interesting to figure out who actually holds the cards in this negotiation.